 Gellan gum is a great alternative to gelatin.
 This versatile and natural food additive gives you the ability to add texture, thickness, and structure to any recipe.
 It’s often used as a thickener in foods like ice cream, salad dressings, soups, puddings and custards.
 Our Gellan gum is made from plant extracts.
 It’s very similar to xanthan gum, another popular thickening agent.

 Gellan gum is a food additive produced by the fermentation of Sphingomonas elodea.
 It is a polysaccharide, which means it consists of many sugars bonded together to form a long chain.

 Gellan gum has no taste, aroma or color by itself.
 However, when it's mixed with water and heated at low temperatures (below 80ºC), its molecules unfold and create a mesh-like structure that traps other ingredients into small bubbles within the solution.
 This is why gellan gum can be used in many different types of recipes to add texture to foods such as ice cream or yogurt; these textures are referred to as "gelled."

 How is gellan gum used?

 Gellan gum is a versatile ingredient that can be used in many different ways.
 It is often used to thicken foods and beverages, with its ability to create a gel-like texture.
-In cooking, you can use gellan gum as an alternative to agar or xanthan gum.
+In cooking, you can use gellan gum vegan as an alternative to agar or xanthan gum.
 Gels made with gellan are less likely than those made with other gums to become slimy or gelatinous after sitting for a while; this makes them ideal for dishes like puddings, jellies and sauces.